Blog Home Goods

 Cozy reading nook with a rattan screen, armchair, floor lamp, and soft knit blanket.

-Not every room divider needs to cut across the full width of a room.
-Positioned in a corner with a comfortable chair, a lamp, and a small side table, a divider transforms an underused corner into a proper retreat, a spot that feels quiet and set apart from the rest of the room.
+Not every room divider needs to span the full width of a room.
+Positioned in a corner with a comfortable chair, a lamp, and a small side table, a divider transforms an underused corner into a proper retreat, a spot that feels quiet and separate from the rest of the room.

 Benefits: